Dog and Cat Meat: Our Latest Investigation Into This Cruel Trade

-Earlier this year, after the outbreak of the COVID-19 pandemic, we returned to China.
+Earlier in 2020, after the outbreak of the COVID-19 pandemic, we returned to China.
 Together with a group of courageous local activists, we documented that dogs and cats are still traded for human consumption, despite media reports and statements from the Chinese government claiming otherwise.
 In fact, dogs and cats continue to be bred or kidnapped from families and killed and eaten in many parts of the country.

 In our latest investigstion, we went to wet markets in Liuzhou-Nanhuan, Liuzhou Quianjin, and Guilin-Ximen where caged dogs and cats—and their bodies—were displayed for consumers who wanted to buy freshly killed meat.